probins/map-make/README.md

 - should be usable on both mouse/keyboard (desktop/laptop) and touch-screen (mobile) devices

 ## Usage
 The main html file `map-make.html` is all that needs to be installed.
-When loaded in the browser, this will display the main menu which enables you to define which sources and tools you wish to use.
+When loaded in the browser, this will display the main toolbar which enables you to define which sources and tools you wish to use.

 This is fine for one-off maps, but is unwieldy for maps you want to reuse, so the *map definition* (mapDef) can be saved for future use.